vaadin/vscode-plugin/README.md

 Extensions improves user experience while working with Vaadin Copilot.
 File write operations are faster, changes are immediately reflected in your project.
 You can undo your changes directly from Vaadin Copilot.

-## Debug Extension
+## Debugging Extension

-Just import the project in VS Code and run the extension on "Run -> Start Debugging".
-VSCode will automatically open a new instance of VSCode with the extension snapshot version.
+Import the project in VS Code and run using "Run -> Start Debugging".
+New instance of VS Code, with already installed snapshot of developed extension, is run automatically.